Waste-to-energy: Global developments

 During the 2001–2007 period, the waste-to-energy capacity increased by about four million metric tons per year.

 Japan and China each built several plants based on direct smelting or on fluidized bed combustion of solid waste.
 In China there were about 434 waste-to-energy plants in early 2016.
-Japan is the largest user in thermal treatment of municipal solid waste in the world, with 40 million tons.
+Japan is the largest user in thermal treatment of municipal solid waste in the world, with 40 million tons annually.

 Some of the newest plants use stoker technology and others use the advanced oxygen enrichment technology.
 Several treatment plants exist worldwide using relatively novel processes such as direct smelting, the Ebara fluidization process and the Thermoselect JFE gasification and melting technology process.

 As of June 2014, Indonesia had a total of 93.5 MW installed capacity of waste-to-energy, with a pipeline of projects in different preparation phases together amounting to another 373MW of capacity.

+India’s first Waste-to-Energy processing facility was established by the Timarpur-Okhla Waste Management Company Pvt Ltd's (TOWMCL) in Delhi in January 2012.
+Per day it processes 2000 tonnes of solid waste and generates 16 MW of renewable energy.
+India’s first IGBC platinum-rated net-zero Green Waste-to-Energy Campus is in Jamnagar, Gujarat established by Abellon Clean energy and designed by INI Design Studio.
+The facility processes 2,20,000 tons/year of Municipal Solid Waste into 7.5 MW clean energy.
+The facility’s design involves almost no human interface during the process and also has a see-through design inside the processing plant making it an educational hub for schools and visitors.
+The campus uses only 20% of its land for the facility and the rest 80% is used for community activities and interactions.